 Gina’s first day at the Counter Terrorism Center happened to fall on the eleventh of September 2001.
 She would stay there for three years, often working seven days a week.

-As Director, Gina oversees the CIA’s budget, personnel, and manages the operations of the entire agency.
+As Director, Gina oversaw the CIA’s budget, personnel, and managed the operations of the entire agency.
+A few months after leaving the CIA, she joined a private law firm.

 She has received several awards and accommodations for her work.

 Like everything relating to the Trump Administration, Gina was deemed “controversial” as a choice for the lead position within the CIA by several left-wing media pundits and analysts.
 One story that made the rounds of news media was Gina’s belief in the practice of waterboarding and torturing interrogatees while working with the George W Bush administration.
-Regardless of one’s personal feelings towards Gina, it cannot be denied she has made great strides towards women’s equality by becoming the first female Director of the Central Intelligence Agency.
+Regardless of one’s personal feelings towards Gina, it cannot be denied she has made great strides towards women’s equality by becoming the first female Director of the Central Intelligence Agency and managed to hold the office for just under three years, which is pretty impressive.

-Oh, and she has a five-foot-tall poster of Johnny Cash in her office, because why not?
+Oh, and she had a five-foot-tall poster of Johnny Cash in her office, because why not?
 (Her official reason is because Johnny represents American individualism).